xuchenstat/JSQR/README.md

 A vignette is provided to illustrate how to perform model fitting, model comparison and prediction.

 The simulation results in the paper can be reproduced using the files in the simulation folder.
-Each folder contains a readme document providing details on the files in the folder.
+Each folder contains a readme document providing details of the files.